pji/clireader/README.rst

 To-Do
 =====
-The features still needed to complete for the initial release:

-*   x Implement no-wrap mode.
-*   Implement wrap only long lines mode.
-*   x Implement wrap only paragraphs mode.
-*   Allow users to pick a mode at invocation.
-*   Allow users to change modes durring runtime.

 The following are nice to have features for future releases:

 *   Manage the flowing of text with curses better.